zero-waste/say-no-to-plastic/dairy.md

 ![](images/cheese_lacave.jpg)

-And here's some Labneh (yoghurt) in a jar from Taj.
-It pretty much tastes like the beautiful goat cheese figuettes but at a fraction of the price.
+And here's some Labneh (curd/yoghurt) in a reusable jar from Taj.

 ![](images/labneh_taj.jpg)